jmccreight/wrfHydroScripts/README.md

 Note this is a work in progress.

 Setting up the scripts for your system is next.
+General usage tips are then given.
 Command usage is briefly shown after that..

 # Setup
 These are listed in order from most critical to least critical.